Peter O'Brien (actor): Awards

 O'Brien has won several acting awards in his career.
 He won two Logie Awards - one in 1987 for the 'Most Popular Actor' (for his role in Neighbours) and one in 2003 for the 'Most Outstanding Actor' (for his role in White Collar Blue).

 Personal life

+O'Brien was in a relationship with his Neighbours co-star Elaine Smith for four years.
+He married actress Joanna Riding on 24 December 1990, after meeting while they were both starring in a production of The Wizard of Oz in England.
+Their separation was announced in December 1993.

 On 1 January 2003, O'Brien married actress Miranda Otto, after the two had met while performing in A Doll's House.
-They have one child, a daughter named Darcey, who was born on 1 April 2005.
+They have one child, a daughter, who was born on 1 April 2005.